 I’ll definitely keep roasting tomatoes.
 The roasting brings out the sweetness.

-These are delicious little nuggets of goodness!
+These roasted tomatoes with herbs are delicious little nuggets of goodness!
 Super simple and incredibly versatile.
 I found they went really well with an herbed cheese spread on toast and then also were great as part of a composed Nicoise-style salad.

 The only note I have is that I would add a little more Italian seasoning because it’s tasty.